The design of a roof can have a direct influence on the overall appearance of a property as its shape,

 Natural slate.
 As a naturally occurring product quarried from various locations around the world, the quality and reputation of natural slate can vary greatly.

-Traditionally the most renowned was the Welsh blue Bangor slate but due to issues with availability this product can now cost over €10/£8 per slate (over €120/£100 per sqm), with the majority of people now having to source it from salvage yards.
-The most common natural slate on the Irish market would now be of Spanish origin with costs ranging from €20 to €30 or about £25 per sqm.
+Traditionally the most renowned was the Welsh blue Bangor slate but due to issues with availability this product can now cost over €10/£8 per slate (over €120/£100 per sqm), not including labour costs, with the majority of people now having to source it from salvage yards.
+The most common natural slate on the Irish market would now be of Spanish origin with costs ranging from €20 to €30 or about £25 per sqm to install a slate roof.
 Slates are also widely available from places like Portugal and Brazil at a similar or lower cost to their Spanish alternatives.

 Fibre cement slates are a manufactured alternative to natural slates.
 Traditionally they were asbestos based products but due to health and safety issues these were phased out in the 1980s.
 Fibre cement slates come in a range of colours and as they are man made they are uniform in